Milo123459/Spencer/CONTRIBUTING.md

 Editing someting?
 That's nice, find the file and uh... write the code!

+Commiting!

+Easy as hell, just do this:

+`yarn git "commit-message-following-our-standards!"` - works with all branches.

 # 👍 PR standards

 We expect PRs to follow a few guidelines, for example: